MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 For more information, navigate to [getHighEntropyValues()][GithubWicgUaClientHintsGethighentropyvalues].

 ### platformVersion Hint
-The Operating System version token in the `User-Agent` header has not been updated for Windows 11; it will still report `Windows NT 10.0`.
+The operating system version token in the `User-Agent` header has not been updated for Windows 11, and will still report `Windows NT 10.0`.

 To distinguish between Windows 10 and Windows 11, request the `platformVersion` client hint in Microsoft Edge version 95 or later.
-Values between and including `1.0.0` and `12.0.0` represent releases of Windows 10, while values of `14.0.0` and later represent releases of Windows 11.
+Values between and including `1.0.0` and `12.0.0` represent releases of Windows 10, while values of `14.0.0` or later represent releases of Windows 11.

 ### User-Agent Client Hints suggested use